llm-bible/llm-bible.github.io/_publications/wang2023adding.markdown

 bibkey: wang2023adding
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2306.07500"}
-tags: ['Model Architecture', 'Fairness', 'Survey Paper', 'Reinforcement Learning', 'GPT', 'Bias Mitigation', 'Ethics and Bias', 'Prompting', 'Applications']
+tags: ['GPT', 'Survey Paper', 'Applications', 'Ethics and Bias', 'Bias Mitigation', 'Model Architecture', 'Reinforcement Learning', 'Fairness', 'Prompting']
 ---
 Generative AI models continue to become more powerful.
 The launch of ChatGPT in November 2022 has ushered in a new era of AI.
 ChatGPT and other similar